 “God’s work done God’s way will never lack God’s supply.”
 That’s a quote by Hudson Taylor that I grew up hearing my Dad repeat on several occasions.
 And coming from a man who raised 9 children…. it means a whole bunch to me today.
 Because it’s true.

 But hear that, it won’t lack God’s money “supply”.
-So, when you’re sitting there frustrated that so and so isn’t giving the money that she or he obviously has, or you’re wondering why family members aren’t selling all they have to bring their new nice or nephew or grandchild home, or you’re confused that the masses aren’t giving up a cup of coffee for something so much greater….. just remember.
+So, when you’re sitting there frustrated that so and so isn’t giving the money that she or he obviously has, or you’re wondering why family members aren’t selling all they have to bring their new nice or nephew or grandchild home, or you’re confused that the masses or those you see every sunday at church aren’t giving up a cup of coffee for something so much greater….. just remember.
 Our ways aren’t like His ways.
 Let HIM show off His powerfulness and all knowing provision by providing in the ways HE wants to.
 Remember, He sees all things and knows all things, so bringing your child home isn’t the only thing He has in mind when He’s working on your adoption’s behalf.
-He is working in the life of the giver, the receiver, the observer, the skeptic, the prayer warrior, the relative, the orphanage, the nations, the world.
-He is working to humble, to bless, to sanctify, to purge, to strengthen, to comfort, to amaze, to press, to convict, to change, to love all of those people in ways we never could make happen on our own or in our own ways of thinking or planning.
+He is working in the life of the giver, the receiver, the observer, the skeptic, the neighbor, the prayer warrior, the relative, the orphanage, the nations, the world.
+He is working to humble, to bless, to sanctify, to purge, to draw, to strengthen, to comfort, to amaze, to press, to convict, to change, to love all of those people in ways we never could make happen on our own or in our own ways of thinking or planning.

 It’s not that we aren’t voices for the helpless in how we ask people to be a part of something amazing and something urgent… but may we never beg as though we ourselves are helpless and may we never believe that the future of the orphan somehow depends on our friends, or family, or our blog readers.
 God may use them to be a part of something amazing and much bigger than themselves…. ultimately, it’s God who will put the lonely into families and it’s God who owns the cattle on a thousand hills.